Research suggests UK employees are increasingly likely to change career multiple times during their working life.

 “I’m constantly thinking of new ways to get the best out of the classes I teach.”

-Inspired by Lisa, Mark and Christy’s stories and convinced that teaching swimming should by your next career change?
+Inspired by Lisa, Mark and Christy’s stories and convinced that teaching swimming should be your next career change?

 There are two qualifications you will need to start your journey.

-The Swim England Level 1 Swimming Assistant course is the first step and allows you to support a fully qualified swimming teacher.
-You can either take a four-day face-to-face course or a two-day blended learning course which combines around six hours of online material with two days of face-to-face workshops.
+The SEQ Level 1 Swimming Assistant course is the first step and allows you to support a fully qualified swimming teacher.

-Once you’ve completed this course, it’s best to gain at least three months experience before moving on to the Swim England Level 2 Teaching Swimming course.
+Once you’ve completed this course, it’s best to gain at least three months experience before moving on to the SEQ Level 2 Teaching Swimming course.

 Initial qualifications typically cost around £395 but don’t let a lack of funds stand in the way.
 Demand for swimming teachers is high so some employers will part-fund you through the qualification.